salsify/salsify_rubocop/README.md

 This configuration is meant to represent the general opinion of Salsify's Ruby community around best practices for writing readable Ruby code.
 As a result, changes to this configuration should go through a discussion phase in the
 #rubocop-changes Slack channel to ensure the broader Salsify Ruby community is on board with the change.
+Non-Salsify
+developers should file an issue via GitHub with proposed changes.

 ### Updating RuboCop